“If I can make it there, I’ll make it anywhere!”

 Choosing the Right New York City Neighborhood

-Ask other people if they like the neighborhood.
+Once you arrive to NYC, ask other people if they like living in the neighborhood.
 Go to a coffee shop and ask the barista what he thinks about the community.
 Spend some time there.
-I think if you like your new neighborhood, it will make your new life a lot easier.
+I think if you like your new neighborhood, it will make settling into your new life a lot easier.

 Neighborhoods I would move into which are cool and not exuberantly expensive: